 We collect information about how you use our website and the device(s) you use to access our site.
 This includes collecting unique mobile device ID or the internet protocol (IP) address online identifiers, which are numbers that can uniquely identify a specific computer or other network device on the internet.
 This information is linked to a cookie ID, which we receive and process.
 You may

-We collect information about you if you make use of any of the interactive features within our website that rely on a personalised response, or where you ask us to respond to a query you have, or add your details to one of our alert services.
+We also collect information about you if you make use of any of the interactive features within our website that rely on a personalised response, or where you ask us to respond to a query you have.
 The information we collect is limited to the details we need to provide the specific service you have asked for.
-We do not collect sensitive information, such as your political or religious beliefs, ethnic background, sexual preference, health or any other sensitive information.

 How we use this information